bparanj/Essential-TDD/book/RubyPlus/rails4quickly/self_learning.markdown

 You can accelerate your learning by forming a study group that meets regularly.
 If you teach one concept that takes 10 minutes then having a group of 6 people, you can easily cover 6 concepts in one hour.

-## Practice, Practice, Practice ##
+## Practice Makes Perfect ##

+When learning anything new, you will make mistakes.
+You will go very slow.
+As you practice you will learn from your mistakes.
 Learning is a process.
-Setup 30 mins or an hour everyday for learning.
-Repetition is key to gaining speed in your development.
+Setup 30 mins to an hour everyday for learning.
+You will get better and faster over time.
+Repetition is key to gaining development speed.

+\newpage